 Bovanenkovo–Ukhta Gas Trunkline System, Russia

-The Bovanenkovo-Ukhta gas trunkline system (GTS) is a 1,100km long gas transmission line currently under construction in Russia.
-It is owned and will be operated by Gazprom.
-The pipeline has a design capacity of 140 billion cubic metres (bcm) a year.
+The Bovanenkovo-Ukhta gas trunkline system (GTS) is a 1,100km-long gas transmission line built in Russia.
+Owned and operated by Gazprom, the pipeline has a design capacity of 140 billion cubic metres (bcm) a year.

 The GTS is part of Russia's Yamal Megaproject.
 Launched in 2002, the project aims to develop oil and gas fields in the Yamal Peninsula.
 Delivering gas produced in the Yamal Peninsula to central Russia is essential to ensure future growth of the region.

-A 2,500km gas transmission network is being developed to deliver gas from the Yamal Peninsula to Russia's unified gas supply system.
+A 2,500km gas transmission network was developed to deliver gas from the Yamal Peninsula to Russia's unified gas supply system.
 The Bovanenkovo-Ukhta GTS is part of this network.

 Planning for the GTS project started in October 2006.
-Construction of the pipeline began in 2007 and is expected to be completed by the third quarter of 2012.
+Construction of the pipeline began in 2007 and was completed in October 2012.

 Construction and infrastructure